-At Pacific Grove Hospital we understand how difficult it can be to navigate mental health and reach out for help.
+At Pacific Grove Hospital, we understand how difficult it can be to navigate mental health concerns and reach out for help.
 Because of that, we are committed to assisting you as swiftly and comfortably as possible while addressing all of your concerns.

 Your concerns will be discussed in a private, confidential manner by our empathetic staff.
 Our thoughtful, highly experienced clinicians will meet with you in a safe and non-judgmental environment to discuss your needs and to determine the most appropriate level of treatment for your individual care.
 If hospitalization is needed, the assessment team member will take the appropriate steps and arrange for your admission.
 Most health plans and Medicare accepted.

 We want every person entering treatment to have a healthy, comfortable, and safe environment in which to begin healing.
 For this reason, we have some strict policies on what you may bring with you and what should be left at home.

 - Comfortable, casual clothing that is in good taste and is appropriate for therapy (for example, jeans, casual slacks, sports shirts, jogging suits, and appropriate-length shorts such as Bermuda/walking shorts).
 Undergarments are required (e.g., bras, underwear).

 - Flat-soled or tennis shoes are recommended.
 Shoes and/or slippers must be worn outside your room.

 - We recommend limiting your clothing to 3 days.
 Laundry facilities, including supplies, are available for patient use.

 - Lightweight jackets and sweaters are recommended year-round.
 A heavier coat or jacket is recommended for winter months.

 - Medication bottles with medications.